 Peter Johnson, MS, DPS

-Program Director, Clinical Assistant Professor
+Program Director, Clinical Associate Professor

 Dr. Johnson holds a BA in economics and an MS in integrated marketing communications from Northwestern University, and he earned his doctoral degree in marketing and international economics from Pace University in New York.
 He is a member of the Academy of Marketing Science, the American Marketing Association, and the Direct Marketing Educational Foundation.